beatlevic/beatletech/README.markdown

 _posts/<br>

 <p>
-Any other content is MIT licensed unless explicitly stated.
+Any other content is <a href="https://secure.wikimedia.org/wikipedia/en/wiki/MIT_License">MIT</a> licensed unless explicitly stated.
 If you find them useful, credit would be nice, but is not required.
 </p>